 1. Launch the browser

-$ build/android/adb_run_content_shell URL
+$ build/android/adb_run_content_shell URL # run content shell

-$ clank/bin/adb_run_chrome URL
+$ clank/bin/adb_run_chrome URL # run clank (Googlers only)

-2. Make a screen recording (optional)
+2. Optionally, make a screen recording (optional)

 --browser build --time 5 --view

 You can also use additional command line flags to capture more data.
 For

 system-level events.
 Generally useful categories are

 sched = Kernel scheduling decisions